sierdzio/qtwebservice/doc/README.txt

   2.2.1 Protocols
-    --soap10 - classes will contact with web service using SOAP1.0 protocol, --soap12 - classes will contact with web service using SOAP1.2 protocol, --http   - classes will contact with web service using HTTP protocol.
+    --soap10 - classes will contact with web service using SOAP1.0 protocol, --soap12 - classes will contact with web service using SOAP1.2 protocol, --http   - classes will contact with web service using HTTP protocol, --json   - classes will contact with web service using JSON protocol.

   2.2.2 Synchronousness
     --synchronous  - communication with server will be performed using synchronous calls,